tarwn/lessthandot-hugo/blogs/content/posts/2009-12-28-my-top-ten-favorite-technologies-of-this.md

 **Solid State Drives**

-Solid State Drives are the future and by the end of next decade I don’t think that there will be a lot of computers sold with regular hard drives at all.
+Solid State Drives are the future and by the end of next decade I don't think that there will be a lot of computers sold with regular hard drives at all.
 Adding a Solid State Drive to your computer is like adding more RAM, the seek time on these drives is just amazing.
 Just take a look at this video